andresmejiaro/transcend/README.md

 - **Nginx:** Includes configurations and updates related to the NGINX web server, particularly in merging the develop branch.

+  Within the Nginx configuration, settings for port 3000, typically used for Node.js applications or frontend services, might be established.
+Additionally, SSL/TLS configurations could be defined to ensure secure communication over HTTPS for enhanced data encryption and security measures.
+These SSL settings are crucial for encrypting data transmitted between clients and the server, particularly when dealing with sensitive information.

 - **Python-pong:** Incorporates features related to the AI option within the Pong game, added recently.

 - **Makefile:** Manages compilation and build operations.
 Recent fixes include cleaning functionalities.